Norfolk Transport Guide: Getting Around the County in 2026

 Cycling

 Norfolk’s flat terrain makes cycling practical, and the county has several excellent dedicated routes.
-Marriott’s Way runs 26 miles from Norwich to Aylsham along a former railway line – perfect for commuting or leisure.
+Marriott’s Way runs 26 miles from Norwich to Aylsham along a former railway line, suited to commuting or leisure.
 The Bure Valley Path, Weaver’s Way, and numerous quiet lanes make Norfolk a genuine cycling destination.
 The Beryl bike-share scheme operates in Norwich with docking stations across the city.
-Wind is the main adversary – Norfolk is exposed, and headwinds can be significant.
+Wind is the main adversary, Norfolk is exposed, and headwinds can be significant.

 Norwich Airport

-Norwich Airport is small but useful, with flights to Amsterdam Schiphol (KLM), Edinburgh, Aberdeen and seasonal holiday destinations.
-The Amsterdam connection is the most valuable – Schiphol’s hub gives you access to the world.
-The airport is 4 miles north of the city centre with free short-stay parking.
+Norwich Airport is small but useful, with flights to Amsterdam Schiphol (KLM) and Aberdeen and seasonal holiday destinations.
+The Amsterdam connection is the most valuable, Schiphol’s hub gives you access to the world.
+The airport is around 3 miles north of the city centre, with a free drop-off lane and paid short-stay parking from £6 for 30 minutes.
 For a wider range of flights, Stansted is about 2 hours by car and well-connected to the A11.

 Frequently Asked Questions About Norfolk Transport Guide